 Thorough onboarding training sessions were conducted for all organizers from the Career Center as well as for all employees from the participating companies.
-After the event was set up, a thorough review was also carried out by Talentspace to ensure everything was set up for success, and event best practices were implemented.
+After the event was set up, a thorough review was also carried out by Talentspace to ensure everything was set up for success, and implemented event best practices.

 A digital success